Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Recent Performances

-- In last week's game against the Titans, Boyd racked up two catches for 17 yards.
+- Against the Titans in the AFC Divisional round, Boyd picked up 17 yards on two receptions (three targets).

-- In his last three games, Boyd has racked up 14.3 yards per game with one touchdown, hauling in six passes on eight targets.
+- Boyd has put up 43 yards over his last three outings (14.3 per game) with one touchdown, hauling in six passes on eight targets.

 Boyd's Cincinnati Teammates